MingLiang-Qu/Multi-physics-Network-Model/README.md

 # Multi-physics-Network-Model
-A dual-network model of multi-physics (Continue upload).
+A dual-network model of multi-physics (uploading).